helenveres/rsschool-cv/cv.md

 [Githab](https://github.com/helenveres)

 ### Briefly About Myself:

 I've started my career as a Business Development Manager at a very cosy company.
 I know exactly how to find a cool project for the development team, now I'm curious now how to build it :) I'd love to leard this new field for me.
+I would like to explore the world of code and hope that my ability to learn and to gain new skills will help me to achieve my goal.

 ### Skills